biancajemsten/dev-challenge/README.md

 I started out with setting up a basic backend with only the index route as I wanted to make sure I got the bare minimum working first.
 I set up a small seeds file to make the process of building the frontend later easier.
 Thereafter I went on to set up a React frontend environment.
 In the index component I first focused on getting the list of all products in the database display in the grid.
 Once that worked, I added one feature at the time.
 Starting with creating the unique lists for the drop downs and then moving on the to generating a filtered list of products which i then displayed in the grid.

 Feeling satisfied with setting up the index page, I went on to create a backend create route.
 Since the files were already set up this was rather quick.
 The `New` component only took a little bit of Bootstrap research to figure out the correct classes for the form.

+Lastly, I decided to add a couple of backend tests in the end.
+Looking back at it, these should have been added in the beginning.
+However, when I started the challenge I wasn't sure how far I would get so I wanted to focus on the important parts first.

 ### Blockers